awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-limits.md

-# Amazon Elasticsearch Service Limits<a name="aes-limits"></a>
+# Amazon Elasticsearch Service limits<a name="aes-limits"></a>

-The following tables show limits for Amazon ES resources, including the number of nodes per cluster, the minimum and maximum sizes for EBS volumes, and network limits\.
+The following tables show limits for Amazon Elasticsearch Service \(Amazon ES\) resources, including the number of nodes per cluster, the minimum and maximum sizes for EBS volumes, and network limits\.

-## Cluster and Instance Limits<a name="clusterresource"></a>
+## Cluster and instance limits<a name="clusterresource"></a>

 The following table shows Amazon ES limits for clusters and instances\.